wasp-lang/haskell-handbook/forall.md

 8
 This is because we specified, with `forall`, that `foo` needs a polymorphic function (function that takes value of **any** type and returns value of that same type) as the first argument, while `bar`, as a first argument, needs a function that takes value of **some** type and returns the value of that same type.

-Another example is `mapTuple` function:
+Another example is `liftPair` function:
 ```hs
 liftPair :: (forall x. x -> f x) -> (a, b) -> (f a, f b)
 ```